(These discounted prices are only for direct sales to individuals.

 All orders ship the next business day.

-Europe through bookstores and commercial online booksellers.
+and Europe through bookstores and commercial online booksellers.

 Almost all titles are available as e-books from the usual e-book outlets.
 These include